Information for Tourists Arriving or Departing Entebbe International Airport – Uganda

 Duty-Free items purchased on plane or airport will be recognized as such.

-If you need Ugandan Shillings (UGX), you can obtain them using an ATM machine in the arrivals lounge.
+If you need Ugandan Shillings (UGX), you can obtain them using an ATM in the arrivals lounge.
 You will receive the withdrawal in Uganda Shillings.
 Visa card is the most widely accepted card.
 Our Tour-Guide can also take you to a Forex Bureau away from the airport for better exchange rates.

 Practical Entebbe Airport Departure Information for Tourists: